davebenson/doom4-walkthrough/README.md

 There's about 6 The Possesseds and 3 Imps.

 After killing those guys, enter the cave to the right (at the top of the incline).
 You will find some worshipping Possessed and an Auto-map.
-Continue out the cave to find a Praetor Token (an Elite Guard corpse) on the right before jumping down.
+Continue out the cave to find a Praetor Token (ELITE GUARD 1.1) on the right before jumping down.

 ## Mission 1:  Fight: Stray Imps